Medical Grade Skin Care: What’s the Big Deal?

 This is part of the acclimation process, as many impurities work their way to the skin surface instead of being buried under dead skin cells.
 So, as you apply these highly effective products, the healthy skin underneath will reach the surface, and the impurities are eliminated.

-The strength of these medical-grade products is why they’re primarily sold in doctors’ and surgeons’ offices so we can watch how your skin is reacting to them.
+The strength of these medical-grade products is why they’re primarily sold in doctors’ and plastic surgeons’ offices so we can watch how your skin is reacting to them.

 Ready For A Big Change?